 - What is the evidence of effectiveness?
 A meta-analysis of randomized controlled trials from low- and middle-income countries provides strong evidence that probiotics lower all-cause mortality among preterm newborns and decrease the risk of NEC and sepsis.

 - How cost-effective is it?
-Our current best guess is that the cost-effectiveness of probiotic supplementation for preterm newborns is within range of programs we would consider recommending funding in the future.
+Our current best guess is that probiotic supplementation for preterm newborns is within the range of cost-effectiveness of programs we would consider directing funding to.
 While probiotic supplementation is more expensive than some other death-averting interventions we have reviewed, it is likely to have a large impact on mortality for preterm newborns.
 However, we have high uncertainty about the cost of probiotic supplementation and the appropriate value to place on averting the death of a newborn.
 Updates to our estimates for these parameters could substantially affect our cost-effectiveness estimate for this intervention.

 - Is there room for more funding?
 We have not yet reviewed room for more funding or spoken to potential implementers of this intervention.